ChewKeanHo/researches-filesystems-hierarchy/_FreeBSD/usr/libexec/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This is the base directory for housing operating system's (OS) distributor supplied, non-user, system-only, non-critical, programs and applications of the OS to extend its functionalities from *Critical & Minimal* stage to *Full Catalogue* stage.
+This is the base directory for housing operating system's (OS) distributor supplied, non-critical, non-user system-only programs and applications of the OS to extend its functionalities from *Critical & Minimal* stage to *Full Catalogue* stage.
 This means it can operate in `Multi-Users` mode.